 As explained in Note 4j, the financial statements do not provide the disclosure required by United Kingdom Accounting Standards in respect of the analysis of debtors and creditors between reinsurance and direct business.
-In addition, under Section 11.38A of FRS 102, the Company is required to report their broker balances on a gross basis unless a legal right of offset exists, according to the principal involved.
 The Company has not complied fully with this disclosure requirement.
-Consequently, in respect of these matters the Company have not complied with United Kingdom Generally Accepted Accounting Practice.
+Consequently, in respect of these matters the Company has not complied with United Kingdom Generally Accepted Accounting Practice.